Can a Revoked Nursing License Be Reinstated in California?

 File your completed application with the BRN.
 Accuracy and completeness are essential to avoid delays.

-6. Prepare for a Hearing
+Prepare for Your BRN Administrative Hearing

 In many cases, you will be required to attend an administrative hearing.
 A licensing attorney will help you present your case and demonstrate your fitness to return to nursing.